 Register and submit your receipt via our mobile app or website

 Before sending us your original stamped purchase receipts, register and submit them on this website or via our mobile app.
-We will guide you through the process, let you know how much the refund is and keep you informed until the refund is transferred to you.
+This is an easy process and only takes a minute of your time.
+We will guide you through the process, let you know how much your estimated refund will be, is and keep you informed about the status of your refund, until it has been transferred to you.

 Mail us your original stamped receipts